City of Ann Arbor

 completion of their duties, receiving, issuing, and maintaining records of laboratory equipment and supplies, compiling and maintaining laboratory data records, cleaning, preparing, and sterilizing of facility, materials, and equipment for laboratory work, basic laboratory testing using hand-held meters, performing all work in accordance and compliance with laboratory safety practices and procedures, the Chemical Hygiene Plan, and the City of Ann Arbor policies and procedures, ensuring compliance with safety and environmental regulations including, but not limited to, hazardous materials, performing related work as assigned.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential duties of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential duties.

-Positions in this class typically require: driving, reaching, standing, walking, pushing, pulling, lifting, grasping, talking, hearing, seeing and repetitive motions.
+The physical ability to perform climbing, balancing, stooping, kneeling, crouching, crawling, reaching, standing, walking, pushing, pulling, lifting, fingering, grasping, feeling, talking, hearing, seeing, driving and repetitive motions.

 Incumbents mix chemicals for testing and routinely work with biological contaminants requiring the use of both normal and specialized protective equipment.
 Observe or monitor objects and data to comply with safety standards and measure volume using calibrated instruments.
 Continuous, repetitive and precise arm/hand movements are made when dispensing and measuring liquids and solid volumes.
 Some lifting and moving of objects such as sample containers weighing up to 50 lbs may be required when performing laboratory analyses.
 Also, in connection with performing laboratory analyses, bending and stooping to retrieve samples weighing up to 50 lbs is common.